neilkatin/lahcert-activation-process/source/nco.rst

 Decide whether we are going to activate
 ---------------------------------------

 After 10 minutes the NCO will check the results.
-If over 25% of the reports are MM6 or higher then we will start the activation process.
+The standing rule is: if over 25% of the reports are MM6 or higher then we will start the activation process.

-Remember this is an appoximate rule.
+But the NCO has some discretion based on what they observe and the reports they receive.
 Areas that are hardest hit may be 'silent'.
 Hearing nothing does not mean everything is OK.

 Announce the results over the air.